 Key project outputs

 N.A.J.
 Taylor and Robert Jacobs (eds.), Reimagining Hiroshima and Nagasaki: Nuclear Humanities in the post-Cold War, Routledge, U.K.: London, 2017.
-[Published in Routledge’s “War, Politics and Experience” book series edited by Christine Sylvester, to be delivered in December 2016.
-[Including contributions by: Ran Zwigenberg, Yuki Miyamoto, Thomas Doyle II, Stefanie Fishel, Kathleen Sullivan, Makeda Best, elin o’Hara slavik, Robert del Tredici, Jessica Rapson, Robert Jacobs, Stuart Bender, Adam Broinowski, Erik Ropers, Marcel Quiroz, Imafuku Ryuta, Mick Broderick.]
-[PDF available on request]
+[Published in Routledge’s “War, Politics and Experience” book series edited by Christine Sylvester, delivered to the publisher in December 2016.
+[Including contributions by: Ran Zwigenberg, Yuki Miyamoto, Thomas Doyle II, Stefanie Fishel, Kathleen Sullivan, Makeda Best, Jessica Rapson, Robert Jacobs, Stuart Bender, Adam Broinowski, Erik Ropers, Marcel Quiroz, Imafuku Ryuta, Mick Broderick.]
+[PDF of proposal]

 N.A.J.
 Taylor, Nuclear Deferral, c3 Contemporary Art Space, Melbourne, Australia, August 17-September 11, 2016 (with Andrew Hustwaite) and Maxey Museum for Man and Nature, Whitman College, Walla Walla, WA, United States, September 26-28, 2016, and School of Architecture and Landscape Architecture, University of Edinburgh, Edinburgh, Scotland, 22-24 June 2017.
 [LINK]